 You’ll have to first get to London, a destination that Air France reaches from various cities around the world.
-Together, we’re sharing the best day trips from London so that the sights you see while on holiday are as unique as the flight experience onboard their cabins, which are some of the best on the market.
+Together, we’re sharing the best day trips from London so that the sights you see while on holiday are as unique as the flight experience.

 Waterloo Station: 1.5 – 2.5 hours depending on the train plus a 9-mile bus ride on the independently-run Stonehenge Tour Bus (Alternatively, many tours by bus depart from London throughout the day.)

 The city of Bath was founded on top of natural hot springs.
 The Roman Baths here date back to 70 AD and were created as not only a place to bath but a social hub, as well.

 The entire complex still fills naturally with hot water daily and is one of the best-preserved Roman ruins in the world.
 Explore Georgian spa town during the day where you’ll encounter costumed storytellers or at night by torchlight.

 If you’d like to get in the water, break from sightseeing at the Thermae Bath Spa with there are both indoor and rooftop pools heated by the natural hot springs in addition to a variety of spa treatments.

 Then, try a famous Sally Lunn Bun, a Bath tradition for over 300 years.
 The bun is difficult to describe as it’s a large very light “bun” that is sort of part cake, part brioche, part bread.
 Most people agree that it is heavenly, however.

 Paddington Station: 1 hour and 30 minutes by train